sylabs/singularity-cri-userdocs/docs/scheduler.rst

 Extending Kubernetes Scheduler
 ==============================

-Since SIF images do not support multiarch builds its arch should be respected properly when it comes to pod scheduling.
+Since SIF images do not support multiarch builds, its arch should be respected properly when it comes to pod scheduling.
 There are two options to make sure your SIF-based pod is scheduled on the node with a matching architecture: using `nodeSelector` in pod spec or configuring arch-scheduler extender.